 This documentation will have some hardware-specific information since it will be installed on a physical machine and as such, your steps may vary due to the hardware present.

-- Setup two KVM servers
+- Setup two KVM servers to host storage only

 - Configure access to local storage to hold VMs or ISO images

 - Configure access to external storage to hold VMs